 9. Terry McAullife

-Virginia’s current Governor Terry McAuliffe is not seeking reelection in 2018, possibly opening up a bid for the presidency in 2020.
+Former Virginia Gov. Terry McAuliffe chose not to seek, possibly opening up a bid for the presidency in 2020.
 McAuliffe knows the ropes of presidential campaigns, having worked on the campaigns of Jimmy Carter and Bill Clinton (McAuliffe has been a very close ally to the Clintons).

 If anyone knows how to win, it would be McAuliffe.
 Since he is from Virginia, he carries the advantage of practically guaranteeing that swing state, which, given Virginia's locality to North Carolina, he has a good chance of winning there too.

 10. Sherrod Brown

 Ohio Sen. Sherrod Brown is the best choice if Democrats want to go the populist route.
 Before serving as senator, Brown served as a U.S. representative and Ohio's secretary of state, so his resume is impressive.

 While he is relatively unknown, he carries the policies of Bernie Sanders while also being from a swing state in the Rust Belt — a huge pro for progressives looking to experiment with FDR-esque policies in the modern era.